 Prerequisite: M.Ed. students must have 36 credits completed.
 Certification students must have 15 credits completed.
 The purpose of internships is twofold: to provide an opportunity for students to apply and develop their conceptual knowledge of educational administration/supervision in the field under the guidance of an experienced administrator/supervisor, and to provide an opportunity to assess and evaluate the performance of graduate students in a real administrative/supervisory situation.
 In addition to hands-on leadership experience, interns are asked to reflect on the total picture or gestalt of leadership behavior.
 Interns are assisted in learning how to make a systematic appraisal of how the building-level (or central office) leader functions in leading an organization.
 A portfolio of achievement is developed.
 AD687 constitutes a single internship that will start in the fall and continue through the spring.
-One final grade is given at the end of the second semester.
+One final grade is assigned at the completion of the course.